morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

 ## Brute-Framework V1 Downloads

-To Download fully working Brute-Framework V1 you can follow 2 methoads
+To Download fully working Brute-Framework V1 you can follow 2 method's

 #### Method 1: `Installer`